Voluntary Action South West Surrey

 Clockhouse Cafe Volunteers

 As a Clockhouse Café Volunteer, you will support the team in creating a warm, welcoming environment for our guests.
-You will serve food, share a meal with our guests, encourage conversation and clean up after the meal.
+You will serve food, share a meal with our guests, encourage conversation and help clean up after the meal.
 Ensuring food is served in a timely and consistent manner and in accordance with food hygiene requirements.
+You will receive training on the job.

 Hours: